Tarta de Santiago, and El Camino

 Tarta de Santiago

-Note: it’s easy to find a stencil of the cross of Saint James in Spain, not so easy in the United States.
-I googled it, printed it, and carefully cut it out with paper cutter (I’m saving it for future cakes!)
+It’s easy to find a stencil of the cross of Saint James in Spain, not so easy in the United States.
+I googled it, printed it, and carefully cut it out with a paper cutter (I’m saving it for future cakes!)

 Camino de Santiago, Mama ía blog